Language & Employable Skills

 Another challenge that EEESMA faces is the employability of students after they graduate from school.
-With their future prospects in mind, we have developed the following programs so that our students are equipped with practical skills they can utilize in future work environments:

 Mexican Sign LanguageMexican Sign Language (LSM) classes are essential to help siblings, parents, and volunteers communicate more effectively with

-The store's name Deseñas means "design" or "of sign"; also referencing the store's slogan "For the love of sign language".
-The store is manned by volunteers and will be open two days each month to start.
-Please email desenas@eeesma.com to learn more. |
+The gallery's name Deseñas means "design" or "of sign"; also referencing the slogan "For the love of sign language".
+The gallery is manned by volunteers and is open every Friday between 11am-2pm when school is in session.
+Look for the purple and white ribbons and street-side signage at La Calle Canal 152, EEESMA School for the Deaf.
+Phone 415-152-0058 Please email [email protected] to learn more. |

 Vocational TrainingMany older students will likely choose not to continue their education past the middle school level, so the school offers vocational training to increase their chances of gaining employment locally.